 The Stage also makes a superior Bluetooth music speaker.
 The title track from Green Day’s Father of All… confirms that the bar has the verve and power to rock like traditional stereo bookshelf monitors.
 Any concerns that you might be sacrificing stereo jollity by using the all-in-one as your main music system prove unfounded; it manages a decent level of separation.

 The Stage can be used as part of a larger multi-room ecosystem, using either Apple AirPlay 2 or Google.
 There’s no provision to partner physical surround speakers, or indeed, a subwoofer.

-Should you buy the Bang & Olufsen Beosound Stage?
+You should buy the Bang & Olufsen Beosound Stage if…

 We have some concerns over usability, however.
 A dedicated zapper for everyday use would have been welcome, as would a slightly more involving UI.
 Nevertheless, we can forgive the Stage its taciturn demeanour, given just how much of a fun listen it is.